daveminh/Chem456-2022F/docs/assignments.md

 Some targets that you may find interesting are:
 * µ-opioid receptor (which Bing is studying)
 * BaxΔ2 (which Ricky is studying)
+* Cytochrome P450s from Western Corn Rootworm (which Nick is studying)
 * Tyrosyl-DNA phosphodiesterase 1 (TDP1), a possible cancer drug target

 ## Presentation